nbdc-datahub/hbcd-docs/docs/access/metadata.md

 ## Naming Conventions

-A unified naming convention has been applied to most table and field names in the <span class="tooltip">tabulated<span class="tooltiptext">instrument and derived data<br>(tabulated format)</span></span> release data (see overview of tabulated vs. <span class="tooltip">file-based<span class="tooltiptext">imaging and biosignal data<br>(varied formats)</span></span> data [here](../datacuration/overview.md)).
+A unified naming convention has been applied to most table and field names in the <span class="tooltip">tabulated<span class="tooltiptext">instrument and derived data<br>(tabulated format)</span></span> release data <a href="../../datacuration/overview" target="_blank"><span class="tooltip"><span class="emoji"><i class="fa-solid fa-circle-info"></i></span><span class="tooltiptext">Click to go to overview of tabulated vs. file-based data</span></span></a>.
 HBCD largely follows the same naming conventions as ABCD ([see details](https://docs.abcdstudy.org/latest/documentation/curation/naming.html)), adapted for HBCD study measures.
 This convention is designed to provide clarity and consistency across the dataset, making it easier for users to understand the structure and content of the data.

 ### Primary Components